apollomere/Team-Sisyphus-Project-Black-Jack/README.md

 Block1: Code for deck and dealing cards randomly.
 - Cards are either removed from deck, or we can setup a check for if a card has already been dealt.

+How to Run:

+Main located in the File located in card.c

+1.Download This Repository

+2. Run  gcc card.c -o card.exe in command line to make an executable

+3. NOTE: Ensure the directory is set to the proper file path for compilation!